sussyahhblud/TheUniverseNetwork/RENDER_DEPLOYMENT_GUIDE.md

 If you encounter any issues during deployment:
 1. Check that `server.py` is in your repository root
+2. Check that `requirements.txt` is in your repository root
-2. Verify the Start Command is exactly: `python3 server.py`
+3. Verify the Start Command is exactly: `python3 server.py`
-3. Ensure Environment is set to "Python 3"
+4. Ensure Environment is set to "Python 3"
-4. Check deployment logs in Render dashboard
+5. Check deployment logs in Render dashboard

+### Common Issues

+**Error: "Could not open requirements file"**
+- ✅ Fixed!
+The `requirements.txt` file has been added to the repository
+- This file is required by Render even though we don't need external packages

+**Error: "Module not found"**
+- All required modules are built into Python 3 (no pip installs needed)
+- Make sure Render is using Python 3.8 or higher

 ---